 During the early years of the disease, MSM who displayed AIDS symptoms were often made to feel alienated from the rest of gay society.
 Today, in large coastal cities around the US, being HIV+ is the status quo and HIV- men can find themselves marginalised and even excluded from the HIV+ mainstream; a form of reverse social stigmatisation that is prompting some to deliberately dispense with precautions and become infected simply in order to conform to the so-called "norm", or fraternity, of HIVers.

-AIDS service agencies are run by committees largely comprising HIV+ men, so it is reasonable to surmise whether the interests of HIV- men have been sufficiently, or even impartially, represented in recent years.
+HIV service agencies are run by committees largely comprising HIV+ men, so it is reasonable to surmise whether the interests of HIV- men have been sufficiently represented in recent years.

 "If the owners of unsafe sex clubs are like tobacco farmers, the policy wonks at GMHC and the libetarians of ACT UP are like tobacco company spokesmen - all AIDS doublespeak and no common sense."

 Politic correctness and the reluctance to risk offending HIVers has stymied honest, truthful and open debate about HIV/AIDS to such a degree that the rising tide of transmissions can be leveled squarely at their collective failure to convey appropriate and effective messages that are designed, above all else, to ensure that negative men stay negative.
 A London HIV campaign by GMFA (Gay Men Fighting AIDS) around condomless sex, for example, was roundly condemned by health professionals and HIV- and HIV+ men alike for resembling an HIV+ recruitment exercise for HIV- men.